ktbs/ktbs/doc/source/concepts/method.rst

   :model: the model of the computed trace
   :origin: the origin of the computed trace
   :sparql: a SPARQL CONSTRUCT query (required)
+  :inherit: inherit properties from source obsel (see below)
 :extensible: yes (see below)

 If parameter ``model`` (resp. ``origin``) is not provided, the model (resp. origin) of the source trace will be used instead.

+If ``inherit`` is set (with any value), then the produced obsels will inherit from their source obsel all the properties that are not explicitly set by the CONSTRUCT.
+That includes properties in the ``ktbs`` namespace.
+This allows to greatly simplify SPARQL queries that are mostly filtering and or augmenting obsels, rather than synthetizing new ones.
+Note however that if the obsel has several source obsels, the behabiour is unspecified.

 The SPARQL query can contain magic strings of the form ``%(param_name)s``, that will be replaced by the value of